tankalxat34/WgLestaAPI/README.md

 The library implements the basic functions of **API Lesta Games** and **API Wargaming.net**.
 All requests are made through your application, which you previously created on [<img src="docs/icons/lesta.ico" width=14px> Lesta Games](https://developers.lesta.ru/applications/) or on [<img src="docs/icons/wg.ico" width=14px> Wargaming.net](https://developers.wargaming.net/applications/).
 Some features are listed below:
 - Getting information about the player, his equipment and medals.
 - Obtaining information about the clan.
-- Getting information about equipment, equipment mauls.
+- Getting information about vehicles.
 - *And other methods.*

 ## Copyright Notice